-^{} Objectives that describe mathematics content beyond that typically taught in a standard 3-year course of study (the equivalent of 1 year of geometry and 2 years of algebra).
+^{} Objectives that describe mathematics content beyond that typically taught in a standard three-year course of study (the equivalent of one year of geometry and two years of algebra).

-Exhibit / (continued).
-Algebra 4) Equations and inequalities (continued) Grade 4 Grade 8 Grade 12 d) Interpret relationships between symbolic linear expressions and graphs of lines by identifying and computing slope and intercepts (e.g., know in $y = ax + b$, that \underline{a} is the rate of change and \underline{b} is the vertical intercept of the graph). d) Solve (symbolically or graphically) a system of equations or inequalities and recognize the relationship between the analytical solution and graphical solution. e) Use and evaluate common formulas (e.g., relationship between a circle's circumference and diameter [C = pi d], distance and time under constant speed). e) Solve problems involving special formulas such as: $A = P(I + r)^t$ or $A = Pe^{rt}$. f) Solve an equation or formula involving several variables for one variable in terms of the others. g) Solve quadratic equations with complex roots.
-5) Mathematical reasoning i n algebra Grade 4 Grade 8 Grade 12 a) Verify a conclusion using algebraic properties. a) Make, validate, and justify conclusions and generalizations about linear relationships. a) Use algebraic properties to develop a valid mathematical argument. b) Determine the role of hypotheses, logical implications, and conclusions in algebraic argument. c) Explain the use of relational conjunctions (and, or) in algebraic arguments.
+4) Equations and inequalities Grade 4 Grade 8 Grade 12 a) Find the value of the unknown in a whole number sentence. a) Solve linear equations or inequalities (e.g., $ax + b = c$ or $ax + b = cx + d$ or $ax + b > c$). a) Solve linear, rational, or quadratic equations or inequalities, including those involving absolute value. b) Interpret "=" as an equivalence between two expressions and use this interpretation to solve problems. c) Analyze situations or solve problems using linear equations and inequalities with rational coefficients symbolically or graphically (e.g., $ax + b = c$ or $ax + b = cx + d$). c) Analyze situations, develop mathematical models, or solve problems using linear, quadratic, exponential, or logarithmic equations or inequalities symbolically or graphically. d) Interpret relationships between symbolic linear expressions and graphs of lines by identifying and computing slope and intercepts (e.g., know in $y = ax + b$, that \underline{a} is the rate of change and \underline{b} is the vertical intercept of the graph). d) Solve (symbolically or graphically) a system of equations or inequalities and recognize the relationship between the analytical solution and graphical solution. e) Use and evaluate common formulas (e.g., relationship between a circle's circumference and diameter [C = pi d], distance and time under constant speed). e) Solve problems involving special formulas such as: $A = P(I + r)^{t} \text{ or } A = Pe^{rt}.$ f) Solve an equation or formula involving several variables for one variable in terms of the others. g) Solve quadratic equations with complex roots.
+5) Mathematical reasoning in algebra Grade 4 Grade 8 Grade 12 a) Verify a conclusion using algebraic properties. a) Make, validate, and justify conclusions and generalizations about linear relationships. a) Use algebraic properties to develop a valid mathematical argument. b) Determine the role of hypotheses, logical implications, and conclusions in algebraic argument. c) Explain the use of relational conjunctions (and, or) in algebraic arguments.